Heywood F.C.: History

-Heywood F.C. was an English association football club based in Heywood, Lancashire.
-The club was a founder member of the Lancashire League in 1889.
+The club first played competitive football in the Lancashire Senior Cup in 1884–85, losing to Wigan A.F.C. in the first round, and was a founder member of the Lancashire League in 1889.
 In the 1891–92 season, Heywood made their first appearance in the FA Cup, reaching the Second Qualifying Round.
 They left the Lancashire League in 1892 after finishing bottom of the table with only one win from 22 matches.
-The club joined the Lancashire Combination in 1902 and finished 12th in the division.
-However, the following season Heywood left the league midway through the campaign and their records were expunged.